Haifa Bay

 Haifa Bay also refers one of Haifa's nine quarters, covering the overwhelmingly industrial area northeast of Downtown and south of Kiryat Hayim.

 Geography

 Fed by the Kishon River, the cities of Haifa and Acre mark its southern and northern capes, while its centre is lined with dunes and the suburban Krayot neighbourhoods.
 Mount Carmel rises from the southern edge, while the mountains of the Western Galilee run up to the shore at the northern boundary.
 The Zvulun Valley, a coastal plain, runs 14 km along the coast of the bay between these mountainous boundaries.

+According to paleogeographic studies, 3,000 to 3,500 years ago Haifa Bay was larger and extended as far as the area of present-day Kibbutz Yagur.
+The estuary of Kishon River was wider, and as a result of sand deposition from the sea and sediment carried by the river, the estuary became covered, causing the coastline to shift to its current location.

 The Port of Haifa lies along part of its southeastern coastline.

 History

 In the 1920s, several kibbutzim were established in the Bat Galim neighborhood on Haifa Bay in the wake of British Mandatory budgeting for development of the area.
 With the coast of Palestine lacking a modern harbor, the British authorities drew up plans for new port facilities.
 The Haifa Bay Development Company, founded in February 1925 to further these plans, could not recruit the necessary capital, so the transaction was made by the Palestine Land Development Company.

 The area was acquired by the Jewish community as part of the Sursock Purchase.
 The land was purchased from the Sursock family, which had bought it from the Ottoman government in 1872.
 The 45,000 dunam tract was known as the Jidro lands.
 The company also acquired a 99-year concession for an additional 12,000 dunams of adjoining land, bringing the total area to 57,000.
 The land changed hands several times due to financial difficulties, eventually becoming the property of the Bayside Land Company, established in cooperation with the Jewish National Fund.
 In 1928, the company commissioned Patrick Abercrombie to draw up a development plan.

 In 1934, the Phoenicia glass factory was established in Haifa Bay.
 The company moved to Yeruham in 1968, and is still operating today.